bpesquet/artificial_metacognition/notes/decision_making/README.md

 The DV is updated with new pieces of evidence until reaching a criterion.

-SPRT is the most efficient statistical test for deciding between two hypotheses on this kind of problem: it achieves a desired error rate with the smallest number of samples, on average {cite}`waldOptimumCharacterSequential1948`.
+SPRT is the most efficient statistical test for deciding between two hypotheses on this kind of problem: it achieves a desired error rate with the smallest number of samples, on average [[Wald and Wolfowitz, 1948]](../../references/statistics/Wald1948.md).

 #### Problem example: trick or fair coin